 Studies have not looked at whether using estazolam could make it harder to get pregnant.

 Does taking estazolam increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if estazolam could increase the chance for a miscarriage.

-Does taking estazolam increase the chance of having a baby with a birth defect?
+Does taking estazolam increase the chance for birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Studies have not been done to see if estazolam could increase the chance for birth defects.